 A UCITS management company must have a minimum level of financial resources equivalent to one quarter of its preceding year's total expenditure (as set out in its most recent audited accounts) or $\leq$ 125,000 plus an "additional amount", whichever is greater.
-The additional amount of capital must be equal to 0.02% of the amount by which the net asset value of the funds under management exceeds $\leq$ 250,000,000.
-The required total of the $\leq$ 125,000 and the additional amount shall not, however, exceed $\leq$ 10,000,000.
+The additional amount of capital must be equal to 0.02% of the amount by which the NAV of the funds under management exceeds $\leq$ 250,000,000.
+The required total of $\leq$ 125,000 plus the additional amount shall not, however, exceed $\leq$ 10,000,000.